Skip to main content

 You can take a caffeine break if tolerance feels like a problem, but it is not required for most people.
 Tolerance to the longevity benefits of coffee does not appear to develop.
 Tolerance to the alertness boost does, which is why some people cycle off for a week every few months.

 Coffee affects cortisol modestly, with the largest effect in people who do not drink it regularly.
 Habitual drinkers show a blunted response.
-The bigger driver of morning cortisol is your sleep and stress, not your morning cup.
+The bigger driver of morning cortisol is your sleep and stress rather than your morning cup.

 Related Intelligence